 The first-generation CDK inhibitors developed were relatively nonspecific and are often referred to as 'pan-CDK' inhibitors (e.g., flavopiridol and seliciclib) and also had non-CDK targets.
 Although these pan-CDK inhibitors showed great promise in preclinical models, they have proven to have a narrow range of doses that produces therapeutic response without causing significant adverse effects (i.e., narrow therapeutic index) in patients in clinical trials.
 After the generally disappointing results seen in clinical trials with non-selective CDK inhibitors, the importance of selectivity of compounds for specific CDKs; absence of alternative targets; and patient selection is now widely accepted.
 For example, three different CDK4/6 inhibitors (abemaciclib, palbociclib and ribociclib) are now approved for the treatment of metastatic breast cancer.
 To date, no drugs specifically targeting CDK9 have been approved.
-However, there are several drugs in clinical trials targeting CDK9 such as dinaciclib, AZD5473, CYC065, alvocidib (formerly flavopiridol) and voruciclib.
-With regard to stage of clinical development, dinaciclib was evaluated in a Phase 3 trial of patients with relapsed or refractory chronic lymphocytic leukemia and demonstrated clinical activity, but did not complete registration studies due to program prioritization decisions by Merck & Co, Inc. Alvocidib (pan-CDK inhibitor) has been evaluated in Phase 2 trials in AML and has shown signs of clinical activity.
+However, there are several drugs in clinical trials targeting CDK9 such as dinaciclib, AZD5473, CYC065, KB-0742, alvocidib (formerly flavopiridol) and voruciclib.
+With regard to stage of clinical activity, but did not complete registration studies due to program prioritization decisions by Merck & Co, Inc. Alvocidib (pan-CDK inhibitor) has been evaluated in Phase 2 trials in AML and has shown signs of clinical activity.
 VIP152 was designed to be a highly selective CDK9 inhibitor compared with other agents currently in clinical trials.
 We believe a highly selective CDK9 inhibitor will have a better therapeutic index than less selective inhibitors.